xiaoylu/leetcode_category/TopK_Greedy/Readme.md

 A car go from location 0 to `target` with initial fuel `s`.
 The car can refuel at every station located at `stations[i][0]` with `stations[i][1]` gas.
 Return the min number of refuels.

 Observation: in the top-K problem, the goal is to find K elements with largest sum.
-We iterate through input, keep replacing the lowest number among the top K elements.
 Here the idea is the same but no constraint on K and every station added to the result must be reachable.
-So we maintain the longest distance the car can reach, i.e. `sofar`.
+So we maintain the longest distance the car can reach, i.e. `sofar`, and replace the gas station with min gas to refuel iteratively.

 ```
     def minRefuelStops(self, t, s, stations):